willros/nanomux_c/README.md

 $ ./nanomux tests/bc_test.csv tests/test.fastq 600 2000 200 1 TEST_NANOMUX trim split 4
 ```

+## Information
+The fastq parsing still runs in single threaded mode, hence it is quite slow.
+I will try do implement multithreading for this in the future.

 ## Help
 Just run `./nanomux` to get the help message:
 ```bash